-This SOP aims to provide guidance to Pacific island countries and areas on the management of persons who have had contact with a confirmed or probable COVID-19 case.
+This SOP aims to provide guidance to Pacific island countries and areas on the management of persons who have had contact with a confirmed or probable COVID-19 case aligned to the recently updated case and contact definitions in the WHO Interim Guidance on Public Health Surveillance for COVID-19 (7 August 2020).
 As countries may vary according to transmission scenario, laboratory testing capability and the applications and databases used for contact tracing, this SOP should be altered to suit the country context and contact tracing arrangements.